harlo/harlo.github.io/_posts/2014-05-31-a-deaddrop-i-made.markdown

 doc_root = "/opt/piratebox/www"
 {% endhighlight %}

-Cool, so we have PHP now, and it'll totally work once we reinit PirateBox.
+Cool, so we have PHP now, and it'll totally work once we re-init PirateBox.

 ####Step 3: Ditch the old default www####